hoangsvit/eplus.dev/clzb3ptnl000808la32nh2qr0.md

     * It uses BigQuery and Looker Studio to containerize workloads.

-    * It uses BigQuery and Looker Studio to create dashboards that provide granular operational insights.
+    * <mark>It uses BigQuery and Looker Studio to create dashboards that provide granular operational insights.</mark>

     * It uses BigQuery and Looker Studio to comply with government regulations.